nathanl/persistentPanel/README.markdown

       <td>'#panelToggler'</td>
       <td>Any valid jQuery selector string</td>
       <td>
-        Which element, when clicked, should open and close your panel?
+        By default, which element, when clicked, should open and close your panel?
+        With default settings, the toggler will both be the click trigger for the panel to open and close, and will contain a directional arrow which changes directions when the panel is opened or closed.
+        Both of these behaviors can be overridden: if you set togglerContents to false, the arrows won't change, and if you set clickArea to something else, the click listener won't be attached to this element.
         Note: I **strongly** recommend that you use an ID for this selector; you may have more than one panel on the screen at some point, and you don't want multiple togglers to affect the same panel.
         (If you're using the same ID more than once per page, you're Doing